Mimosa diplotricha C.Wright ex Sauvalle

 How to Grow and Care

 The ideal time for planting a Mimosa is during the spring on well-drained soil.
 As these flowering plants prefer soil that is acidic in nature, it is advised that you add peat moss and composted leaves at regular intervals to maintain its acidic properties.
 Water the plant and soil enough, but not so much as to saturate it.
-Keep the area under the tree clean, by sweeping away the fallen flowers and seed pods.
+Keep the area under the tree clean by sweeping away the fallen flowers and seed pods.
 Pruning of the branches should ideally be done during fall.
 This tree often tends to get infested by pests like webworm caterpillars.
 If affected, the branches should be removed as soon as possible to prevent any collateral damage to the plant.
 If not taken care of, the need to spray insecticides might arise.
 See more at How to Grow and Care for Mimosa.

 Mimosa diplotricha is native to the Neotropics.
 It is an invasive species and now has a pantropical distribution.